SpiroControl/node-connect/README.md

 #### Influx over https

- Add these settings to the above settings :
+ Add these settings to the above settings:
 ```toml
 protocol = "https"